Rockin' All Over the World: Status Quo version

 During the recording of Status Quo's music video to the song, bassist Alan Lancaster was living in Australia.
 He had refused to return to the UK for the recording, so he was replaced by a dummy with a bass guitar in the video.
 Quo's version was their 8th UK top ten hit, peaking at #3.

-At Live Aid, Status Quo began their set (and thus the event itself, being the opening band) with "Rockin' All Over the World" which first became an unofficial anthem for the event when the BBC used it to advertise their TV coverage.
+At Live Aid, Status Quo began their set (and thus the event itself, as they were the opening band) with "Rockin' All Over the World" which first became an unofficial anthem for the event when the BBC used it to advertise their TV coverage.
 Coldplay performed a portion of the song at Live 8, with lead singer Chris Martin singing the chorus during the song "In My Place", after much was made of Status Quo's absence from the concert in the British media.

 The song has found widespread usage in the sports world.
 In 1988, to support Sport Aid, Status Quo re-recorded the song as "Running All Over the World" with slightly amended lyrics.
 It reached #17 in the UK Singles Chart.
 In the 21st century, Status Quo's 1977 rendition has become both an anthem of English football and European football more broadly, including as German side Bayer Leverkusen's post-goal track (a song played over the PA system whenever a goal is scored by the home team).
 The song is played over the PA system after England international matches, to which the crowd sings along.
-It is also popular as a crowd chant, with both original and modified lyrics, at various clubs around England, including Arsenal (modified) and Millwall (original).
+It is also popular as a crowd chant, with both original and modified lyrics, at various clubs around England, including Arsenal (modified, "Saka and Emile Smith Rowe"), Millwall (original) and Wrexham (modified, "Super Ben Foster In Goal").
+The song was also adapted by England and Manchester United women's teams fans as "Tooney and Lessi Russo".
+Following Alessia Russo's transfer to Arsenal, Ella Toone admitted that she was upset to hear the chant modified as "Lotte and Lessi Russo" when Manchester United faced Arsenal.
+Bolton Wanderers uses the song whenever the home team wins their matches at home.

 Another re-recorded version by Status Quo - a cover of the original 1977 record - appeared on their album Riffs in 2003.
 The song was reprised once again, in 2014, for Status Quo's thirty-first studio album, Aquostic (Stripped Bare), as an acoustic arrangement.
 It was featured in the ninety-minute launch performance of the album at London's Roundhouse on 22 October, the concert being recorded and broadcast live by BBC Radio 2 as part of their In Concert series.